The Kuklinski Family

 Joe found his element.
 The medals accumulated, and in 2002, he received the Queen’s Service Medal for 50 years’ service to the Inglewood Fire Department.

 Joe: “When the siren went, we answered it.”

-Haystack and chimney fires created most of Joe’s early call outs, about 50 times a year at first, but as Inglewood grew and the roads became busier, car crashes increased, and the job evolved to include “getting people out of cars.”
+Haystack and chimney fires prompted most of Joe’s early calls, about 50 a year at first, but as Inglewood grew and the roads became busier, car crashes increased, and the job evolved to include “getting people out of cars.”

 Benna: “One day, I went to an Inglewood school picnic with mum and I said I’d like to go to Napier, to work.
 Mum didn’t want me to go, then we met Mrs Rose, and she said, ‘Benna, why don’t you go to work for Fun Ho! here in town?’

 “It was the toy factory, in those days in full production.
 It became Underwood Engineering later on, and I worked there for 33 years.
 I painted toys, painted hats on tractors, whatever needed doing, and then I went into the packing department.
 Now they’re out of production, it’s a museum in the town centre.”6